Mikkomario/Utopia-Scala/README.md

 **Ambassador** comes with all rest nodes towards both the web client and the 3rd party redirection, so you will only need to add your business logic.

+### Utopia Terra
+Utopia Terra provides tools for dealing with location and GPS data.
+If you find yourself in a situation where you need to use latitude-longitude information, Utopia Terra is your friend.
+This module allows you to easily convert angular latitude-longitude data into linear vector format, where transitions and distances are more reasonable to calculate.

 ### Utopia Journey (incomplete)
 *Leverage your Exodus server with a pre-built client interface*